7 Best Knowledge Management Software of 2023 (Ultimate Guide)

 When it comes to their plans, they have something that can benefit many different types of businesses.
 Here are the three packages on offer:

-- Suite Team: $49 per agent per month (billed annually)
+- Sell Team: $19 per agent per month (billed annually)

-- Suite Growth: $79 per agent per month (billed annually)
+- Sell Growth: $55 per agent per month (billed annually)

-- Suite Professional: $99 per agent per month (billed annually)
+- Sell Professional: $115 per agent per month (billed annually)

-However, there are also plans for enterprises that start from $150 per agent per month, which is also billed every year.
+However, there are also plans for enterprises that start from $150 per agent per month, billed annually.

-If you want to use Zendesk for sales, they also have plans that can cater to that.
+If you want to use Zendesk for sales, they also have plans to cater to that.
 These start from as little as $19 per month (billed annually) for each sales agent.

 HelpCrunch helps you scale your support with the appropriate agents for each client while also monitoring real-time analytics on their interactions.
 This helps tailor future responses using HelpCrunch’s live chat.